 Seller's Description

-This Hunter Legend 40.5 Owners Edition is ready to go!
-Sea Byrds has been well maintained with many recent upgrades for extensive cruising.
+15K PRICE DROP!
+Sea Byrds has been well maintained with many upgrades for extensive cruising.
 Her design combines high performance sailing with easy living, whether you are a daysailer, racer, island hopper, or all three!

 Deck & Cockpit: